FirdavsN/through-the-wild/README.md

 ## General Information
 An endless runner with a boat in the water.
 The player must steer a boat down a river while dodging obstacles and trying to stay alive.
 The player's goal is to reach a high score as there is a global leaderboard for players to see others with the highest scores.

+This project was initially a final project for my Game Design class in my Senior year of high school.
+However, I was hosting the database for the game on my school servers which I didn't have access to after graduation.
+And so, I redid the whole thing to make the code more structured and instead use AWS to host the database.

 ## Technologies Used
 - Pygame - version 2.1.2